barisgul/My-Extension/README.md

 # My-Extension

-This is a educational chrome extension development project
+This is an educational chrome extension development project